compsoc-edinburgh/betterinformatics/_sections/2016/year1/math-cap.md

       - If you try to buy it online through the system, the code will cost $$$ (yes, three digits).
       - In store it costs £30.
     - **You can use the WebAssign system for free during the first two weeks before it asks you for the code.**
+    - When you try to log in, it will ask for a code or ask you if you want to continue the trial.
+That's where you enter the code.